pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0136.md

 SyncUps, and we also built this app in our ["Modern SwiftUI"][modern-swiftui] series and later [open sourced][syncups-gh] it.

-In the tutorial you will learn about many of the core tenets of the library, such as:
+In the [tutorial][syncups-tutorial] you will learn about many of the core tenets of the library, such as:

 #### Use value types to model your domains.